Albert of Louvain: Canonization

 The reputation of the holiness of Albert de Louvain soon spread after his death and was hailed as a martyr, thus, leading to the opening of his cause for canonization.
 Pope Paul V canonized him on 9 August 1613 and instituted his feast day as the date of his death.
 His body reposed at Rheims until 1921, when it was moved to Brussels.
+The Canadian city of St. Albert, Alberta, was named in his honor.<ref name=Ma;